Beelzebot777/Pelusa-Docs-Public/Docs/Frontend/Readme.md

 ## 💬 **11.
 Contact**

-If you have any questions, issues, or feedback, feel free to contact **Gaby** through:
+If you have any questions, issues, or feedback, feel free to contact **Gabriel** through:

 - **GitHub Issues**: Open an issue in this repository.
 - **Email**: [gabriel.astudillo.roca@gmail.com](mailto:your-email@example.com)